-I'm writing a book for gen-z filled with advice from successful people around the world, here's a sneak peek of one of the interviews I did with language expert and entrepreneur, Faiza Muhamad.
+I'm writing a book for gen-z (available now!) filled with advice from successful people around the world, here's a sneak peek of one of the interviews I did with language expert and entrepreneur, Faiza Muhamad.

 If you missed cooking school founder, Vanessa's story, you can find it here: She Couldn't Even Afford Water, So She Did This.

 October 2018, Bali, Indonesia

 Faiza and I met at a female entrepreneurship event in Bali.
 The event was miraculously communicated in both English and Indonesian.
 Faiza was the one translating from one language to the other.
 After every few sentences, she would step in to translate.
 I was so impressed by her patience and skill to complete such a task.
 She was a life saver; without Faiza at that event, I wouldn’t have understood 80% of the content.

 I was super excited that we could talk about what success means to her and what advice she would give her teenage self.
 Faiza has an interesting story, as she was raised partly in Indonesia and partly in Holland, before finally settling in Bali.
 She was exposed to many different languages as a young age and stresses how beneficial it is for Indonesian people to learn English in order to build a better life for themselves.